edthena/policies/terms.md

-User shall defend, indemnify, and hold harmless R3 Collaboratives, its affiliates, and each of its and its affiliates' employees, contractors, directors, suppliers and representatives from all liabilities, claims, and expenses, including reasonable attorneys' fees, that arise from (i) User's misuse of the Service; (ii) your User Submission(s) or any content that is submitted via your account (including another party’s access and use of the Service with your unique username, password or appropriate security code); (iii) otherwise from User's violation of this Agreement, including, without limitation, your breach of any of the representation and warranties above, or (iv) your willful misconduct.
-For avoidance of doubt, a User’s indemnification obligations do not extend to the actions of related or affiliated Users.
+User shall defend, indemnify, and hold harmless R3 Collaboratives, its affiliates, and each of its and its affiliates' employees, contractors, directors, suppliers and representatives from all liabilities, claims, and expenses, including reasonable attorneys' fees, that arise from (i) User's use or misuse of the Service; (ii) your User Submission(s) or any content that is submitted via your account (including another party’s access and use of the Service with your unique username, password or appropriate security code);
+(iii) otherwise from User's violation of this Agreement, including, without limitation, your breach of any of the representation and warranties above, or (iv) your willful misconduct.

 ## 8. WARRANTY DISCLAIMER